ameiyn510/eloquent-javascript/reading/ch2-program-structure.md

 Don't memorize the list above.
 Just remember -- the above words may not be used in variable names.

 ##The Environment
 >The collection of variables and their values that exist at a given time is called the environment.
 When a program starts up, this environment is not empty.
 It always contains variables that are part of the language standard, and most of the time, it has variables that provide ways to interact with the surrounding system.
 For example, in a browser, there are variables and functions to inspect and influence the currently loaded website and to read mouse and keyboard input. -Eloquent JavaScript

 ##Functions
->A lot of the values provided in the default environment have the type function.
 A function is a piece of program wrapped in a value.
-Such values can be applied in order to run the wrapped program.
-For example, in a browser environment, the variable alert holds a function that shows a little dialog box with a message. -Eloquent JavaScript
+To run the wrapped program, apply the value.

+>For example, in a browser environment, the variable alert holds a function that shows a little dialog box with a message. -Eloquent JavaScript

 ```javascript
 alert('Good morning friends!');